 Maritime Injury Claims Against American Seafoods

 Unfortunately, each year many Alaska crewmen and fish processors are injured while fishing in the Bering Sea.
 Working at sea as a fish processor or as a deckhand is a demanding and dangerous job.
 Crewman injured working for even the best fishing companies sometimes suffer severe and permanent injuries.
-The lawyers at Johnson Beard & Trueb understand your jobs and your injuries.
+The lawyers at Trueb & Beard LLC, understand your jobs and your injuries.
 They have recovered millions of dollars in compensation for injured deckhands and fish processors who live throughout the United States.
 Our lawyers have been trusted by Alaska commercial fisherman for over 30 years.

-If you have been injured working aboard a vessel owned by American Seafoods it is important for you to understand your rights to compensation under Federal Maritime laws.
-In almost all cases you have the right to maintenance and cure benefits.
-In cases involving negligence you have the right to make a claim for compensation under the Jones Act.
-The owner of the vessel must also provide crewmen with a seaworthy vessel, proper tools, and assign enough men to safely do the job.
+If you have been injured working aboard a vessel owned by American Seafoods it is important for you to understand your rights to compensation under federal maritime laws.
+In almost all cases, you have the right to maintenance and cure benefits.
+In cases involving negligence, you have the right to make a claim for compensation under the Jones Act.
+The vessel’s owner must also provide crewmen with a seaworthy vessel, proper tools, and assign enough men to do the job safely.
 Fish processing equipment must be safely maintained and properly guarded.
 Safety procedures and policies must be in place and enforced.

 Never admit fault for an injury accident that wasn’t your fault.
 Maritime laws place a high burden on the employer and vessel owner to provide their crewman and fish processors with a safe place to work.
 In most fisherman injury cases the injuries to the crewman were preventable if proper safety precautions and proper tools were provided.
 The vessel has the obligation to not only train their crew but also to supervise the crew to make sure safety procedures are followed.
 The employer is responsible for your injury when the injury is caused by a fellow crewman.